mickfuzz/dyne_docs/src/terminal/docs/28-vi-and-vim.md

 To move back and forth between this file and the one you were working on previously, use the keys **g** and then **t**.
-To help remember this key combination you can think of \"g\" as in goto and \"t\" as in tab.
+To help remember this key combination you can think of "g" as in goto and "t" as in tab.
 You can open up as many files as you like into tabs and use **gt** to traverse between them.
-If you have enabled mouse input (see \"Using your mouse with Vim\", above) then you can simply click on the tab itself.\
+If you have enabled mouse input (see "Using your mouse with Vim", above) then you can simply click on the tab itself.\

 You can close a tab in the same way you would a normal file, with **:wq** to commit the changes, or just **:q** to close without